 - engaging in discussion.

 At times during the test, you will be allowed to take notes to prepare your answers.
 The examiner will not mark your notes – only your speaking and listening skills are marked during the test.

-Why do I take the test with another candidate?
+Why do I take the test with another test taker?

 IELTS Life Skills tests how well you can communicate with other people in everyday English.
 The best way to test these skills is to pair candidates at a similar level of ability, so you can show how well you can speak English to communicate and engage in discussion with others.

 |IELTS Life Skills Sample Paper A||Download now (PDF, 4.4MB)|

 |IELTS Life Skills Listening Sample A||Play now (MP3, 656.3KB)|